CLA emphasizes that all students deserve to be fully challenged and motivated to succeed and believes that self-esteem derives from true achievement.

 Three times a year CLA administers a standardized blind writing prompt to students.
 These prompts are then graded by teachers utilizing a CLA developed grade level rubric or the Colorado Department of Education scoring rubric for writing, depending on the genre of the prompt.
 These graded prompts are further reviewed by a writing consultant who reads and scores every single student’s essay.
 Not only is the consultant assessing student performance, but verifying rigor of scoring as well as inter-rater reliability.
 The weeks following the benchmark assessment, the consultant, administration and grade level teams meet weekly to develop instructional and student goals which drive the design of daily lesson plans.
 Students are then guided through strategic lessons during their daily 30-60min writing blocks.
 Weekly assessments ensure mastery to reach quarterly grade-level expectations.

-There is additional writing instruction during the Language Arts portion of Reading Street grades PK-5 and during the RIGGS instruction PK-2.
+There is additional writing instruction during the Language Arts portion of Into Reading in grades PK-5 and during the Spalding instruction PK-2.

 Core Knowledge® Sequence